DaraOladapo/code-cloud-devops-tutorials/_posts/2024-04-22-using-the-azure-cli.md

 ## Introduction

 The Azure CLI is a command-line tool that you can use to manage your Azure resources.
 We'll be learning how to use the Azure CLI to create and manage resources in Azure in this tutorial.
 Let's get started.

-Watch full video on [YouTube](https://youtu.be/y9LcRGU6xX4)
+Watch the full video on [YouTube](https://youtu.be/y9LcRGU6xX4)

 ## Azure CLI OS Compatibility

 The Azure CLI is available for Windows, Mac, and Linux.
 You can also use the Azure Cloud Shell, which is a browser-based shell that you can use to manage your Azure resources.
-For our demos, I will be using the Azure CLI on my Windows Machine, but the same principles apply to the other operating systems either you're on Mac, Linux, Windows or the Azure Cloud Shell.
+For our demos, I will be using the Azure CLI on my Windows Machine, but the same principles apply to the other operating systems whether you're on Mac, Linux, Windows or the Azure Cloud Shell.

 ## Install the Azure CLI